cran/dbnR/README.md

 will stay the same except for the “mu” and “sigma” attributes added to it.
 This way, it remains easy to call bnlearn’s methods on the dbn.fit object and I can store the MVN transformation inside the same object.
 Not an elegant solution, but its simplicity is enough.
+What should be addressed is having to perform the folding of a dataset outside the predict function.
+The size of the network should be added as an attribute to avoid having having the user performing the folding.

 ## Getting Started

 ### Prerequisites

 This package requires R ≥ 3.6.1 to work properly.
-It’s possible to make it work for older versions of R and of each of the packages by fiddling with the [DESCRIPTION](DESCRIPTION) file, although this is not recommended.
+It also works for R ≥ 3.5.0, the only difference is the color palette of the DBN visualization tool.

 The **bnlearn** and **data.table** packages, among others, are required for this package to work.
 They will be installed automatically when